BEST Hummus

 You only need 7 basic ingredients to make this easy homemade hummus recipe!

 • Cooked chickpeas.
-Though I cook dried chickpeas on occasion, I typically use store bought canned chickpeas in my homemade hummus, and it always comes out great.
-If you cook your chickpeas yourself, make sure to soak them ahead of time, and let them boil for a bit longer than you normally would, until they become mushy, soft & creamy.
+Though I cook dried chickpeas on occasion, I typically use store-bought canned chickpeas in my homemade hummus, and it always comes out great.
+If you cook your chickpeas yourself, make sure to soak them ahead of time, and let them boil for a bit longer than you normally would.
+You want them to be mushy, soft, and creamy.

 • Extra-virgin olive oil.
 I blend 2 tablespoons of olive oil into the dip, and I love to serve it with an extra drizzle of oil on top!